Recreational drug tourism: North America

 Drug tourism from the United States occurs in many contexts.
 Americans between the ages of 18 and 21 may cross the border into Canada or Mexico to purchase alcohol legally.
 Conversely, many Canadians travel to the United States to purchase alcohol at lower prices due to high taxes levied on alcohol in Canada.
 Americans living in dry counties also frequently cross county or state lines to purchase alcohol.
 Due to the fact that cannabis is now legal in Canada, Americans may cross the border to purchase it legally.
-Many US states also have legal cannabis, many Americans cross state lines to purchase legal cannabis to bring back.
+Many US states also have legal cannabis, subsequently many Americans cross state lines to purchase legal cannabis to bring back.

 Many Americans cross state lines to purchase cigarettes, crossing from a jurisdiction with very high cigarette taxes to a jurisdiction (such as another state or an Indian nation) with lower cigarette taxes.
 This occurs particularly in the Northeastern United States, where states levy among the highest tobacco taxes in the nation.